CompSciFutures/APMonitor/README.md

 - **`-v, --verbose`**: Increase verbosity level (can be repeated: `-v`, `-vv`, `-vvv`).
 Shows check progress, skip reasons, and diagnostic information.
 Useful for troubleshooting configuration or understanding monitoring behavior.

 - **`-t, --threads <N>`**: Number of concurrent threads for checking resources (default: 1).
 Higher values enable parallel checking of multiple resources but increase lock contention.
 Use values > 1 for systems with many independent monitors.
+Will override the configuration file settings if `max_threads` is specified in the site config.

 - **`-s, --statefile <path>`**: Path to state file for persistence (default: platform-dependent). **Recommended: use `/tmp/statefile.json`** to store state in tmpfs for better performance and reduced disk wear.